 LP EXPRESS locker network set to expand

+Lithuanian Post has announced that it plans to add another 22 self-service parcel terminals to its LP EXPRESS network by the end of the year.
 The company will also be adding new lockers to its existing terminal installations.

 The expansion programme, which will beef up the network by almost a third, will be carried out in two stages.